Ask anyone what a piece of jewellery they’re wearing means to them, and they’ll usually have a story.

 - and in many special cases you desire jewelry that can be treasured for generations to come

-Nepal is my home.
-But the many years of living in few different countries has widened my horizons to different cultures, styles and perception of beauty.
-Jewellery is intrinsic to my culture and closely tied to the spiritual beliefs of my people.
-We also believe that wearing certain types of jewelry can bring protection or positivity to our lives.
+The many years of living in few different countries has widened my horizons to different cultures, styles and perception of beauty.
+But Nepal is my home.
+Jewellery is intrinsic to Nepalese culture and closely tied to the spiritual beliefs of its people.
+We also believe that wearing certain types of jewellery can bring protection or positivity to our lives.

 While I was growing up, I would spend hours and hours sifting through my mother’s stunning jewellery collection, marvelling at the glittering gold and gemstones.
 This fascination with all things sparkly has never left me.

-After 10 years of working in the more conventional career of dentistry, I finally decided it was time to follow my dream to become a fully qualified jewelry designer and enrolled at one of the most prestigious jewelry designing schools in Asia.
-In early 2017 “Kajal Naina Fine Jewelry” was established as an outlet for my creativity and passion.
+After 10 years of working in the more conventional career of dentistry, I finally decided it was time to follow my dream to become a fully qualified jewellery designer and enrolled at one of the most prestigious jewellery designing schools in Asia.
+In January 2017 “Kajal Naina Fine Jewellery” was established as an outlet for my creativity and passion.

 For me, jewellery tells a story.
 Are you ready to tell yours?

 - Diploma in Jewellery designing JDMIS

 - Certificate in Metal smiting, JDMIS

 - Jewelry making workshops, Thailand.